Take a self-guided tour from quantum to cosmos!

 At home, I had a toy microscope and a chemistry kit for children, and I would play with it when I was not at school.
 My curiosity was fed by the feeling that learning about science was natural, and it never crossed my mind that science was not for women.
 This enthusiasm in understanding more of the world we live in still drives me today.

-Ghazal Geshnizjani, Research Associate Professor at University of Waterloo and PSI Fellow at Perimeter
+Ghazal Geshnizjani, Visiting Fellow at Perimeter

 I was born in the ancient city of Esfahan in Iran at the eve of a very violent revolution.
 Revolution was soon followed by the eight-year war between Iran and Iraq.
 During that tumultuous era, I went to an overcrowded primary public school, like all the students in my generation.
 I was an introverted child.
 Teachers would hardly notice me in the class, except for a couple of math contests in which I had “magically” outperformed all the stellar students.